What are Fast-Moving Consumer Goods (FMCG)?

 World’s Largest FMCG Companies

-The FMCG industry is composed of some of the most well-known brands worldwide; that’s why it is a great career opportunity to work with such companies.
-As of 2017, here are the 10 biggest and most popular brand names known all over the world: (source)
+The FMCG industry is composed of some of the most well-known brands worldwide; that’s why it is often a great career opportunity to work with such companies.
+As of 2017, here are the 10 biggest and most popular brand names, worldwide: (source)

 - Nestlé – $91.1 billion in revenues